-A smoked ingredient also adds a flavour dimension to many dishes before or after cooking.
+A smoked ingredient, such as olive oil or salt also adds flavour to many dishes before or after cooking.

-With the exception of cold smoked salmon and trout, cheeses, fruits, vegetables and nuts, most cold smoked foods such as bacon and chicken require cooking.
+With the exception of cold smoked salmon and trout, cheese, fruit, vegetables and nuts, most cold smoked foods such as bacon and chicken require cooking.
 Generally, anything that normally requires cooking should be cooked after cold smoking.